Egypt national cricket team

-The Egypt national cricket team was the team that represented the country of Egypt in international cricket matches.
+The Egypt national cricket team is the team that represents the country of Egypt in international cricket matches.
 They were active from 1909 until World War II.

 History

 Early years

 Cricket was first played in Egypt in the 19th century, and a cricket club was formed in Alexandria by British residents in 1851.
 Cricket was very much a recreational activity until the opening of the Suez Canal saw the British population increase (see History of Egypt under the Muhammad Ali dynasty).

 More clubs were established by the military, who began to dominate the local game.
-In October 1884, a combined Army and Navy team played against A Shaw's XI who were on their way to Australia for an Ashes tour.
+In October 1884, a combined Army and Navy team played against Alfred Shaw's XI who were on their way to Australia for an Ashes tour.